 Recall that this card also comes with access to the Hotel Collection, which gives you a $75 credit for hotel stays over 2 nights booked through the program.

 If you value points at $0.01 each, you would need to earn 16,000 per year in order to make up the annual fee, and more than that to earn any value with the card.

-The Value of the Gold Card from American Express Using the Model Families
+The Value of the Card Using the Model Families

 As always, we’ll use our model families to help you determine the usefulness of the card.
 Comparing their yearly spend to your own, it’s easy to see how many points you can earn.

 We’ll assume they put all spending except the “Other” category on their card, including travel, food, and gas.